 Most people researching keywords for their pages try to catch the big (volume) fish, in general this is the best way to get more impressions from search results.
 If you’re an established brand with a seasoned domain name, this can be an option for you.
 But as a small business owner with a fresh new site, it may be slightly harder to take on that challenge.
 In essence, SEO is a like a big game of ‘Shoots and Ladders’ in which people are constantly competing against each other.
 But the game changes when there are much less players involved.
 Because long tail keywords have a lower amount of monthly searches (sometimes this can even be 0), they are much easier to rank for.
-This is exactly why they are such a great find that can seriously be taken advantage of.
-Game on!
+This SEO questions article is exactly why long tail keywords are such a great find that can seriously be taken advantage of.

 In today’s day and age, people are quite familiar with search engines and how they function.
 For example, you know that if you Google ‘website’, you’re probably not going to find what you’re looking for.
 But more than that, people have grown accustomed to personalized online experiences: from your Netflix recommended series, to personalized email marketing strategies – people expect to get something custom-made.
 And search is no different.
 A new rising trend is that people are treating search engines like personal advisors, seeking answers that are specifically tailored to their needs.
 So instead of someone now just searching for information anonymously, the increase of words like ‘me’ and ‘I’ in searches have grown over 60%.